counseling & career center

 Oakland University Financial Services offers a variety of financial aid events and workshops available to high school students and their parents.
 FAFSA workshops begin in January.
 See their list of everything you need to complete your FAFSA.

-Funding Your Education (pdf) The Federal guide to funding your college education.
+Do You Need Money For College? - This is the federal guide to funding your college education.
 Copies are also available in the Career Center.
-A condensed version published in 2015 can be found here.

 Net Price Calculator - How much will college really cost?
 Find out how much you’ll pay to attend an institution in a single academic year AFTER subtracting scholarships and grants.